LeftySolara/ostep-homework/5_process_api/README.md

 3. Write another program using `fork()`.
 The child process should print “hello”; the parent process should print “goodbye”.
 You should try to ensure that the child process always prints first; can you do this without calling `wait()` in the parent?

     - This can be achieved by using `kill()` to send SIGSTOP and SIGCONT to the parent process.

+4. Write a program that calls `fork()` and then calls some form of `exec()` to run the program `/bin/ls`.
+See if you can try all of the variants of `exec()`, including (on Linux) `execl()`, `execle()`, `execlp()`, `execv()`, `execvp()`, and `execvpe()`.
+Why do you think there are so many variants of the same basic call?

+    - The variants allow for passing parameters in different forms to fit different situations.
+For example, some pass an array of strings to be used as environment variables for the new program being run.
+Others allow the passing of arguments as an array, which is useful when the number of parameters in the exec'ed process are variable.
+Some also search `PATH` if the given executable can't be found.